Wasteland 3 Review

 As someone who typically plays RPGs rather heroically, I found myself less-than eager to really spend a lot of time with these characters.
 Luckily, earnest characters like Jodie, Lucia, and Pizepi do mange to round out the cast with some wonderful voice-acting and some gripping personal questlines, even though I found a few of the companions such as Pizepi don't have much to say once they join up with you.

-Wasteland 3 in a lot of ways, in unshamedly the very game that I was so unsure of going into finally playing it.
+Wasteland 3 in a lot of ways, is unashamedly the very game that I was so unsure of going into finally playing it.
 Most every faction you come across, whether it's the zealous Reagan worshiping cult, the corrupt police force serving as the Patriarch's boot, the entrenched oligarchy of families based in Colorado Springs, or the various factions of cannibals (you'll meet a fair few), mutilators, and slavers, carry an atmosphere of depravity and dread that manages to permeate through much of the game.
 There are some sprinkled in moments of levity peppered throughout, such as the hipster greeter of the machine commune, and I appreciated these moments more than I believe I would in a game that was tuned a bit differently.

 Certain story beats are often simply offputting or weird, such as a merchant boss who speaks like a vampire for some reason or a young woman you rescue who resorted to eating the fingers off of corpses and refers to them as 'candy'.
 Some are legitimately hilarious, such as when I met an NPC who decided to fake a (terrible) Scottish accident and sticks to it even when I called him out on it.
 Wasteland 3 is a uniquely weird game in many ways.

-I often found myself uneasy due to the combination of these weird (sometimes funny) characters, the overbearing presences of a rather dire world, alongside having to try to navigate the story is a way that compromised the fewest number of characters.
+I often found myself uneasy due to the combination of these weird (sometimes funny) characters, the overbearing presences of a rather dire world, alongside having to try to navigate the story is a way that compromised the fewest number of companions.
 A lot of Wasteland 3 centers around making the best of a series of bad situations involving honestly awful people, long-held beliefs, and uncertain positions of power.
 This all comes to a head when in the back half of the experience, you'll have to make a clear choice between two families of outcomes where neither is clearly better.

 It's a bit hokey, but I truthfully hovered over a major late game decision for quite some time, one that would drastically affect the ending because I did not know which was the 'right' thing to do.
 This is where despite its unique flavor of storytelling and characterization, Wasteland 3 truly shines.